WickyNilliams/headroom.js/README.md

         // when below offset
         notTop : "headroom--not-top"
     },
+    // use touchmove event for older mobile browser support
+    useTouchmove: false,
     // callback when pinned, `this` is headroom object onPin : function() {},
     // callback when unpinned, `this` is headroom object